 If you need technical assistance, call the My UC Health help desk at 513-585-5353.

 24 hours before your scheduled video visit:

-Log into your My UC Health account from your smartphone or tablet to make sure the video visit functionality works from your device.
+Log into your My UC Health account to make sure the video visit functionality works from your device.
 Here’s how:

-- Make sure your device has a strong Wi-Fi or cellular connection so that you have at least three connection bars at the top of your screen.
+- Make sure your device has a strong Wi-Fi or cellular or internet connection so that you have at least three connection bars on your screen.
 Data rates may apply.

 - Log into My UC Health (MyChart).